EU plans to ease derivatives rules in bid to boost economy

 "At this stage we are not jumping to conclusions," Dombrovskis told a news conference in Brussels.

-Maintaining the existing "equivalence" regime for recognising foreign clearing houses was also being considered.
+Maintaining the existing "equivalence" regime for recognizing foreign clearing houses was also being considered.

 Dombrovskis said clearing houses in the United States or Hong Kong were not considered to be "systemic" in the EU, so they don't require closer attention.